Twitter to prioritize fixing platform over user growth, shares plunge

-The company said the work it was doing to clean up Twitter by purging automated and spam accounts had some impact on its user metrics in the second quarter, and that it would prioritize work to improve suspicious accounts and reduce hate speech and other abusive content over projects that could attract more users.
+The company said the work it was doing to clean up Twitter by purging automated and spam accounts had some impact on its user metrics in the second quarter, and that it would prioritize improving suspicious accounts and reducing hate speech and other abusive content over projects that could attract more users.

 Monthly active users fell by 1 million in the second quarter from the first to 335 million.
 Analysts had expected a gain of 1 million users, and the results could harden concerns that Twitter lacks a clear strategy to grapple with various platform problems and grow usage and revenue together.